Bombardier Aerospace competes with Brazilian-based Embraer for the title of the world's third largest aircraft manufacturer behind Boeing and Airbus.

 Bombardier has delivered more than 2,450 commercial aircraft and over 3,400 business aircraft worldwide.

-The company's product line includes the CRJ (Canadair Regional Jet) Series and C Series of airliners.
+The company's product line included the CRJ (Canadair Regional Jet) Series and Q400 of airliners.

 The CRJ Series shares commonality benefits from being an integrated family, providing flexibility to operators and allowing them to optimize their fleet to specific market demands.